Jessica Alba: The Honest Company

-In January 2012, Alba and business partner Christopher Gavigan launched The Honest Company, selling a collection of household goods, diapers, and body care products.
+In January 2012, Alba and business partner Christopher Gavigan launched the Honest Company, selling a collection of household goods, diapers, and body care products.
 The company was successful, and was valued at US$1 billion as of 2014.

 In early 2013, Alba released her book, The Honest Life, based on her experiences creating a natural, non-toxic life for her family.
 The book became a New York Times Best Seller.
 In October 2015, Alba launched a collection of skin care and beauty products called Honest Beauty.

 As of April 2022, Alba owned 6.5 percent of the company.
-She is currently employed as the company's chief creative officer, receiving an annually base salary of $700,000 and restricted stock valued $1,500,000.
+She was employed as the company's chief creative officer, receiving an annually base salary of $700,000 and restricted stock valued $1,500,000.
+Alba stepped down as chief creative officer in April 2024.